 Ultraviolet (UV) rays from the sun can cause eye damage, as well as harm the skin.
 Sunglasses are recommended for children and adults.
 To protect eyes, sunglasses should:

-- have labels with 99 to 100 per cent UVA and UVB protection; and
+- Have labels with 99 to 100 per cent UVA and UVB protection

 If your child wears corrective lenses or glasses, make sure they have UV protection.